There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face

 - Details for undergraduate courses

-- Level 2 core unit in the Synthetic specialisation in the Chemistry major sequence
+- Level 2 core unit in the Chemistry; Chemistry - Synthetic major sequences

 - Level 2 elective

 - This unit is compulsory for all students taking the synthetic/organic specialisation within the Chemistry major.
 It builds on Level 1 chemistry and the foundation of core chemical principles and experimental techniques provided in CHEM2001 Core Chemical Concepts and Techniques.
 More advanced concepts and techniques in carbon–carbon bond forming reactions, functional group transformation and the manipulation of the coordination sphere of metal complexes are presented.
 A mechanistic approach to understand the reactions of these molecules is also pursued.